shaniadicen/simple-queueing-simulation/README.md

 # Simple Queueing Simulation
-A desktop application for a simple queueing simulation written in Java with JavaSwing and JavaAWT for Graphical User Interface.
+A desktop application for a simple queueing simulation written in Java with JavaSwing for Graphical User Interface.

 ## Technologies
 - Java